 Mexican real estate law can be different in many ways from the laws of your home country.
 One example is restrictions on how a foreigner can purchase real estate property in certain areas.
 A Fideicomiso is similar to a land trust, and is one of two ways for foreigners to acquire rights to property in Mexico’s restricted zone (50 kilometers from beach and 100 kilometers from borders) for residential use and lending agreements.
+It is not necessary to have a temporary or permanent resident visa to invest in property in Mexico.
 Follow the link below for more information about what is needed to set up a Fideicomiso to legally purchase Mexican real estate in a restricted zone.

 Another way to acquire real estate property in México is through a corporation.
 This structure works better if you are planning to start a business in México but it can also be used to just acquire the real property.
 The reason is that the corporation is considered under Mexican law to be a moral person (a Mexican person) and therefore is allowed to acquire real property in all the parts of the country.
 What you, as the buyer, will own, is shares of stock in the corporation.
 Read more through the link below to find out about using a corporation to buy Mexican Real Estate: